ray-project/ray/doc/source/installation.rst

 Beyond creating the above Docker images, this script can also produce the following two images.

 - The ``rayproject/development`` image has the ray source code included and is setup for development.
-- The ``rayproject/examples`` adds additional libraries for running examples.
+- The ``rayproject/examples`` image adds additional libraries for running examples.

 Review images by listing them: